tweedegolf/storage-abstraction/README.md

 }
 ```

-Besides type one or more other values may be mandatory dependent on the type of storage, e.g. `keyFilename` for Google Storage or `secretAccessKey` for Amazon S3.
+Besides type, one or more other values may be mandatory dependent on the storage, e.g. `keyFilename` for Google Storage or `secretAccessKey` for Amazon S3.

-### Configuration object
+### <a name='configuration-object'></a>Configuration object

 The configuration object should implement the interface `IConfig`: